ooni/ooni.org/content/install/lepidopter.md

 service that supports automatic discovery of hosts in the local network.

-If you have any of the following applications installed and can access ooniprobe's web interface you don't need to do anything, otherwise you will need to [download](https://support.apple.com/kb/dl999) and install Bonjour Print Services for Windows.
+If you have any of the following applications installed and can access OONI Probe's web interface you don't need to do anything, otherwise you will need to [download](https://support.apple.com/kb/dl999) and install Bonjour Print Services for Windows.